-Sometimes people see me in the celebrant's chair staring intently up into space, and they wonder what I am looking at.
-I am looking at that massive stained glass window (in the Andrews Drive transept).
+When the sun gets a little brighter, take a look at our Andrews Drive transept window again.
 The places and names on that window are a history of the Church.
 In fact, they are a history of hope and resurrection.
 The old town of Marthasville is in that window.
 Oglethorpe is in that window, though he is rightly obscured by an unnamed native American.
 Three of the most ornery and obstinate saints of the Anglican tradition are there: William Laud, John Wycliffe, and Samuel Seabury.
-Because they are there, I am especially glad that St. Columba of Iona also made it into the window.
+I don't like them.
+Because they are there, however, I am especially glad that St. Columba of Iona also made it into the window.

 Yes, I am glad that St. Columba is there, for he represents a Celtic tradition of Christianity in this Atlanta Cathedral.
 The Celts, those early Christians of Ireland and Scotland, lived close to nature and the earth.
-They represent for us an earthen spirituality, a spirituality close to fire and rain, a simple way of knowing God in nature and animals.
-Our American South once knew God that way; now we risk knowing neither green space nor God.
-(On our worst days, we tend to follow William Laud!)
+They represent for us an earthen spirituality, a spirituality close to fire and rain, a spirituality close to the daily rising of the sun, a simple way of knowing God in nature and animals, rather like the American South I suggest.